Jean Lafitte: Origins

 A number of details about Jean Lafitte's early life remain obscure, and often sources contradict each other.
 In the Journal de Jean Lafitte, the authenticity of which is contested, Lafitte claims to have been born in Bordeaux, France, in 1780 to Sephardic Jewish parents.
 His maternal grandmother and mother, both Conversos, fled Spain for France in 1765.
 His maternal grandfather had been executed by the Inquisition for "Judaizing".
 Some sources say that his father was French and his mother's family had come from Spain.

 Lafitte and his brother Pierre also claimed to have been born in Bayonne.
-Other documents of the period place his birthplace as St. Malo or Brest.
+Other documents of the period place his birthplace as St. Malo or Brest in Brittany.
 Jack C. Ramsay, who published a 1996 biography of Lafitte, says, "this was a convenient time to be a native of France, a claim that provided protection from the enforcement of American law".
 He notes that still other contemporary accounts claim that Lafitte was born in Orduña, Spain, or in Westchester County, New York, north of Manhattan.